Xetibo/ReSet-Doc/ReSet.typ

   [
     In this paper, ReSet, a user-friendly settings application for Linux is developed with the rust programming language.
-ReSet aims to run on every distribution and environment#footnote[Refers to what is usually called a Desktop Environment, window manager, or compositor.], providing a consistent experience for all users.
+ReSet aims to run on every distribution and environment, providing a consistent experience for all users.

     Key features include the configuration of Wi-Fi networks, Bluetooth devices, and audio devices.
 These features are tied together in a responsive user interface.